kosl/ihipp-examples/docs/week3.md

 Choose the one true statement.

-Options:
 * Only the sending process must call this routine.
 * The destination provess of a communicator must call this routine.
 * All processes of a communicator must call this routine.

-Solution: All processes of a communicator must call this routine.

 ### Question
 Which are the major rules when using collective communication routines and do not apply to point-to-point communication?